gatling/gatling/src/sphinx/advanced_tutorial.rst

 Explanations:
   1. ``tryMax`` tries a given block up to n times.
-     Here we try at max twice.
+     Here we try a maximum of two times.
-  2. If all tentatives failed, the user exit the whole scenario due to ``exitHereIfFailed``.
+  2. If all tries failed, the user exits the whole scenario due to ``exitHereIfFailed``.

 .. note::
   For more details regarding conditional blocks, please check out :ref:`Conditional Statements reference page <scenario-conditions>`.